orobix/PyCon9-Pytorch-from-Ground-Up/README.md

 # PyCon9: PyTorch from Ground Up

-This repo contains material for the "PyTorch from Ground Up" Training at [PyCon](http://pycon.it) Nove.
+This repo contains material for "PyTorch from Ground Up", a training session at [PyCon](http://pycon.it) Nove.

 ### How to launch